IEEE 1902.1

 The IEEE 1902.1 is an alternative to other higher-power wireless network of sensors and actuators based on the standard IEEE 802.15.4, such as Zigbee and 6LoWPAN.
 Other concurrent standards also exist: ISO/IEC 18000-7 DASH7, infrared networking and ultra-wide band networking.

 IEEE 1902.1 is unique as it uses a very low frequency and magnetic field modulation (created by a magnetic dipole antenna in the near-field) as the physical mean.
 Due to its low frequency, RuBee has negligible multipath reflections so the signal can be used to geolocate assets.

 The IEEE Working Group on 1902.1 named itself RuBee, after the gem and insect.
 RuBee stands in contrast to the well-known network certification Zigbee, a related but completely different networking standard.

 Network devices

-IEEE 1902.1 supports the design of networks constituted by two devices: Controllers and Responders, based on a simplified IEEE MAC data layer.
+IEEE 1902.1 supports the design of networks constituted by two devices: Controllers and Responders, based on a simplified IEEE MAC layer.

 The Controller initiates a command request and the Responder detects the request, processes some functions like measuring pressure, temperature or activating a relay, before sending a Response packet back to the Controller.

 Responder devices have four addresses, two of them configurable, and two by fabric design.